Spotlight Innovation

-Spotlight Innovation Inc. (OTCQB: STLT) is an American pharmaceutical holding company.
-The company currently maintains two subsidiaries: Caretta Therapeutics, Inc. and Celtic Biotech Iowa, Inc. Spotlight Innovation Inc. is based in Urbandale, Iowa and is publicly traded on the OTCQB marketplace under the stock ticker symbol, STLT.
+Spotlight Innovation Inc. (OTCQB: STLT) [STATUS CLOSED] was an American pharmaceutical holding company.
+The company maintained two subsidiaries: Caretta Therapeutics, Inc. and Celtic Biotech Iowa, Inc. Spotlight Innovation Inc. is based in Urbandale, Iowa and was publicly traded on the OTCQB marketplace under the stock ticker symbol, STLT.

 History

 Spotlight Innovation Inc. was founded in 2012 as Spotlight Innovation, LLC.
 It became its current iteration in December 2013 after a merger with American Exploration Corp.
 (AEXP), which had been founded in 2006.
 At the time of the merger, the new entity, Spotlight Innovation Inc., named Cristopher Grunewald the chief executive officer.
 The Financial Industry Regulatory Authority approved the name change and the merger on December 16, 2013.
 Spotlight Innovation began trading on the OTCQB marketplace as STLT in January 2014.
-In May 2017, Spotlight Innovation announced that Mr. Grunewald had resigned as CEO and that John Krohn, the company’s President and Chief Operating Officer, had been appointed as the interim CEO.
+In May 2017, Spotlight Innovation announced that Mr. Grunewald had resigned as CEO and that John Krohn, the company's President and Chief Operating Officer, had been appointed as the interim CEO.

-In 2014, Spotlight Innovation founded Celtic Biotech Iowa, Inc., as a subsidiary and entered into a share exchange agreement with Celtic Biotech LTD, an Ireland-based pharmaceutical company developing products for the treatment of cancer and pain.
+In 2014, Spotlight Innovation founded Celtic Biotech Iowa, Inc., as a subsidiary and entered into a share exchange agreement with Celtic Biotech LTD (since rescinded), an Ireland-based pharmaceutical company developing products for the treatment of cancer and pain.
 According to the terms of the agreement, Celtic Biotech LTD became a subsidiary of Celtic Biotech Iowa, Inc. and was also granted access to Spotlight Innovation's commercialization and business development services.
-In April 2015, Celtic Biotech Iowa's first product, a formulation developed to facilitate topical delivery of drugs called EPISORB, was registered with the Food and Drug Administration and incorporated into the Pharmacy Benefit Managers database.
+In April 2015, Celtic Biotech Iowa's first product, a formulation developed to facilitate topical delivery of drugs called EPISORB, was registered with the Food and Drug Administration and incorporated into the Pharmacy Benefit Managers database.; In Sept.
+2018 the Directors of Celtic Biotech Ltd rescinded its share exchange agreement with Spotlight Innovation for just cause.

 In March 2015, Spotlight entered into a purchase agreement with Memcine Pharmaceuticals, Inc., a Coralville, Iowa-based biotech company specializing in vaccine efficacy.
 Memcine Pharmaceuticals would officially become a Spotlight Innovation subsidiary in June 2015.
 In April 2015, Spotlight Innovation secured $2.5 million in financing from an unsecured convertible promissory note.
 In October 2016, Spotlight Innovation announced that it was discontinuing the Memcine Pharmaceuticals Immunoplex development program.